blakegearin/favicon-packs/README.md

 - [x] Selectable rows allow for bulk updates
 - [x] Create catch-alls or categories using the priority ordering
 - [x] Upload images as a backup option
+- [x] Import and export for sharing between devices
+- [x] No tracking or analytics
+- [x] Simple JS + HTML + CSS implementation for easy auditing

 ## FAQ